johannaleal/employee-tracker/README.md

 ## Tests

-To test, follow these instructions:
+To test this application:

-1. Type in terminal:
+1. Run the application in your terminal by typing:
-    > node index.js
+    > node start.js
-2. Follow all the prompts and enter data.
-3. When the file has been successfully created you will get a success message.
-4. Go to your application directory and verify that the ReadMe file is there.
-5. Open it and verify that all the data you entered is there.

-_NOTE: FOR TESTING PURPOSES I NAMED THE OUTPUT FILE README_TEST.MD SO AS NOT TO OVERWRITE MY ACTUAL README FILE.
-YOU CAN CHANGE THIS IN THE writeUserInfo CONST IN THE INDEX.JS FILE (LINE 101)._
+2. Go through each menu item and see that the results are as expected.
+3. After adding, updating, or deleting data, verify that your changes are reflected in the employeeTracker MySQL database.

 ## Questions